 Port Type: The port type of the interface.
 It's either Auto-Negotiation or Manual depending on the specified port configuration right upon the testing.

-Port Speed: The current transmission speed of the interface.
-It's 10Mbps, 100Mbp, or 1000Mbps depending on the specified port configuration right upon the testing.
+Port Speed: The current transmission speed of the interface, depending on the port speed configuration right upon the testing.

 Local Pair: Which pair of the wires in the connected Ethernet cable; Local signifies this Managed Switch.